margaretmf/margaretmf.github.io/poetry.md

 And I love that homes can include African American art and culture.

 ## The Country Music and the Rejection ##
-Did it heal your relationship to the Country or the country?
+Did it heal my relationship to the Country or the country?
 It healed my relationship to the Country and the country.
 I was already from the South, but negative memories of the South and race that infiltrated my thought were chased away.
 I already loved the sound of the trains, but it brought me closer to the nation-wide railways.
 I was already aware of the lumber industry and my great grandfather's work in it, but it brought me one step closer to it.
-I already knew Tennessee and bluegrass music, but it brought me one step closer to this light-hearted music as well as the Blues.
+I already knew Tennessee blues and Virginia bluegrass music, but it brought me one step closer to this light-hearted music as well as the Blues.
 I once took mandolin lessons and played piano, and it led me to dig deeper into myself to play more spontaneously.
 I was already from Virginia, but it shed light on West Virginia, nearby, and brought me one step closer to Old Virginia.
 I thought I was relating to the South, but it made me aware of the beauty of the West.
-I had already been to South America, but it brought me more love for the South Americans.
+I had already been to South America, but it brought me more love for the South Americans and Spanish Americans.
 I had already been to Scotland and Ireland, but it woke up my memories of a love for Scottish and Irish music.
 I had already traveled to the West to visit the natives, but it called my attention to the greater whole.
 I had already felt denied by Southern culture, but it woke me up to my Southern mom.
-I was already aware of the trucks at the Port and on the roads, but it led me to love the truck drivers more.
+I was already aware of the trucks at the Port and on the roads in Bristol, but it led me to love the truck drivers more everywhere.
 I had thought Country music was just for White People, but I realized I already listened to country music produced by African Americans.
 I denied that the music was for me, and prayed that there was another woman the song was for.
 I felt for him, and loved his heart, but felt guilt, rejected, and ignored, and ashamed, and I grew stronger.
 I felt ignored, and I wished him well, and encouraged him to move in another direction, and pushed him away.
 He broke away, and I trusted he was led to something better.
+When seeing more deeply, I realized he was a cowboy, a real cowboy, and saw more innocence in the cowboy hat.
 When listening more deeply, it reminded me of my high school friend, and woke me up to how he viewed the world in a clearer light.
-I fell down hard to the ground, learned some life lessons, and the Black man saved my life with good cheer, good faith, and a good conversation.
+I fell down hard to the ground, learned some life lessons, and the Black man from the South saved my life with good cheer, good faith, and a good conversation.
 I had already felt eternity once, but I felt eternity for the whole country, all the people, and the touch of eternity I felt in my darkest hours.

 ## Cars on the Roads #